bifurcationkit/BifurcationKit.jl/docs/src/iterator.md

 end
 ```

-The `state::PALCStateVariables` has the following description.
+The `state::ContState` has the following description.
 It is a mutable object which holds the current state of the continuation procedure from which one can step to the next state.

 The for loop stops when `done(iter, state)` returns `false`.
 The condition which is implemented is basically that the number of iterations should be smaller than `maxIter`, that the parameters should be in `(pMin, pMax)`...

 ```@docs
-PALCStateVariables
+ContState
 ```

 !!! tip "continuation"